I. Non-Discrimination and Commitment to Diversity

 Administrative policy sets forth policies to implement the provisions of the Lobbying Disclosure Act of 1995 at the University and defines the rights and responsibilities of those who represent the needs of the University to the Federal government.

-XIII.
+XII.
 Use of the University Name and Property

 A. University's Name in Advertising